fabueida/PouchCell-Inspecter/Readme.md

 Pouch Cell Inspector is designed with privacy in mind.
 Machine learning classification runs on-device, and images are not uploaded to a cloud server for inspection.

-View the privacy policy here:
+View our privacy policy here:
 https://github.com/fabueida/PouchCellInspector-PrivacyPolicy

 ## getting started for developers